 News .....
 News .....
 News .....

-Food and drink vendors, including the Friends of Birchwood Forest Park café, made sure there was a great selection of refreshments on offer for people to enjoy.
+Food and drink vendors, including the Friends of Birchwood Forest Park café, made sure there was a great selection of food and refreshments on offer for people to enjoy.

 Cllr Ian Atkin, Chair of Birchwood Town Council, said ‘on behalf of the Carnival Committee and the community of Birchwood I would also like to thank the following for their assistance with funding, car parking and advertising; ASDA, Birchwood Lions, Birchwood Park, Birchwood Shopping Centre, Birchwood Town Council, Sellafield, Your Housing Group, Warrington Borough Council and Warrington’s Own Buses.
 We really appreciate all of their contributions.’